John Seigenthaler: Wikipedia biography incident

 On May 26, 2005, an unregistered Wikipedia user created a five-sentence biographical article about Seigenthaler that contained false and defamatory content.
 The false statement in Seigenthaler's Wikipedia article read:

 John Seigenthaler Sr. was the assistant to Attorney General Robert Kennedy in the early 1960s.
 For a brief time, he was thought to have been directly involved in the Kennedy assassinations of both John, and his brother, Bobby.
 Nothing was ever proven.

-When alerted of the article's existence, Seigenthaler directly contacted Wikipedia co-founder Jimmy Wales, who removed the false claims.
-As Seigenthaler later wrote: "For four months, Wikipedia depicted me as a suspected assassin before Wales erased it from his website's history" on October 5.
+When alerted of the article's existence, Seigenthaler directly contacted Wikipedia co-founder Larry Sanger and demanded that the libelous content be expunged.
+He also contacted Wikipedia co-founder Jimmy Wales, who removed the false claims.
+As Seigenthaler later wrote: "For four months, Wikipedia depicted me as a suspected assassin before Wales erased it from his website's history [on October 5]."

 Seigenthaler noted that the falsehoods written about him on Wikipedia were later posted on Answers.com and Reference.com.
 He later wrote an op-ed on the experience for USA Today in which he wrote, "And so we live in a universe of new media with phenomenal opportunities for worldwide communications and research – but populated by volunteer vandals with poison-pen intellects.
 Congress has enabled them and protects them", a reference to the protection from liability that internet service providers are given under federal law versus editorially controlled media like newspapers and television.

 According to a scholar specializing in biographies, including digital life narratives, "The Seigenthaler case became a formative moment in Wikipedia's history, and led to the development of policies to protect individuals from defamation."